opencontrol/freedonia-compliance/README.md

   * See `opencontrol.yaml` line TKTK (ref: https://github.com/pburkholder/ato1day-compliance/issues/15)
 * XX-1 - MOCK/DUMMY CONTROL: this is only here to demonstrate that a control in standard does not have to referenced in a certification.

-The certification FredRAMP-low requires all the above controls except for XX-1
+The certification FredRAMP-low requires all the above controls except for XX-1.
+These standards and certifications will all be housed at https://github.com/pburkholder/freedonia-frist (ref: https://github.com/pburkholder/ato1day-compliance/issues/16)

 The system we're building is the 'Hello world' website for Freedonia, which will comprise:
 - Two Amazon Web Service Virtual Private Clouds (AWS VPCs),